spring-io/dataflow.spring.io/content/documentation/pages/7-resources/3-faq.md

 What is the relationship of [Composed Task Runner](https://github.com/spring-cloud-task-app-starters/composed-task-runner) and SCDF?

-The [Composed Tasks](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#spring-cloud-dataflow-composed-tasks) delegates the execution of the collection of Tasks to a separate application, named the Composed Task Runner (CTR).
+[Composed tasks](https://docs.spring.io/spring-cloud-dataflow/docs/%dataflow-version%/reference/htmlsingle/#spring-cloud-dataflow-composed-tasks) delegate the running of the collection of tasks to a separate application, named the Composed Task Runner (CTR).
 The CTR orchestrates the launching of Tasks defined in the composed task graph.
-To use Composed Tasks, it is required to connect SCDF, CTR, and batch applications to a shared database.
-Only then, you will be able to track all of their execution history from SCDF’s dashboard.
+To use composed tasks, you must connect SCDF, CTR, and batch applications to a shared database.
+Only then can you track all of their execution history from SCDF’s dashboard.

 <!--END_QUESTION-->